AdobeDocs/experience-manager-64.en/help/communities/server-customize.md

 ### SocialComponentFactory Interface {#socialcomponentfactory-interface}

 A SocialComponentFactory (factory) registers a SocialComponent with the framework.
-The factory provides a means of letting the framework know what SocialComponents are available for a given resourceType and their priority ranking&#42; when multiple SocialComponents are identified.
+The factory provides a means of letting the framework know what SocialComponents are available for a given resourceType and their priority ranking&ast; when multiple SocialComponents are identified.

 A SocialComponentFactory is responsible for creating an instance of the selected SocialComponent making it possible to inject all dependencies needed by the SocialComponent from the factory using DI practices.